 - readiness of practitioners to work with other organisations & residents

-- level of influence of residents on commissioning & delivery of services
+- level of influence of residents on the commissioning & delivery of services

-- ability of practitioners to adapt services & activities around residents
+- the ability of practitioners to adapt services & activities around residents

-- ability of residents to drive change themselves
+- the power of residents to drive change themselves

 - confidence & motivation of practitioners in working collaboratively

 We set out the values that frame how we will overcome these.
-We then helped turn this into something tangible through developing a governance structure they agreed to.
+We then helped turn this into something tangible by developing their agreed-upon governance structure.

-Through this mobilisation, we secured significant external investment from Sport England and in-kind support such as through Mayor of London’s Civic Innovation Challenge, as well as leveraging in other investment to test out the approach in another neighbourhood through TFL’s Liveable Neighbourhood programme.
+Through this mobilisation, we secured significant external investment from Sport England and in-kind support, such as through the Mayor of London's Civic Innovation Challenge, as well as leveraging other assets to test the approach in another neighbourhood through TFL's Liveable Neighbourhood programme.

-During the discovery phase, because we were starting from people’s everyday needs to see how to help people get fit and active, we actually tested out experiments that on the face of it had nothing to do with physical activity — like peer to peer support for people in crisis, increased community connections for newly arrived teenage and female migrants, but these experiments helped understand how to include physical activity as a lever.
+During the discovery phase, because we were starting from people's everyday needs to see how to help people get fit and active, we tested out experiments that, on the face of it, had nothing to do with physical activity — like peer-to-peer support for people in crisis, increased community connections for newly arrived teenage and female migrants.
+Still, these experiments helped me understand how to include physical activity as a lever.

-We leveraged capacity to stretch the performance of the sector, such as a service design agency and a university for their expertise on service design & data science, a local community alliance for their local connections, housing associations for their expertise in helping startups develop business models
+We leveraged capacity to stretch the sector's performance, such as a service design agency and a university for their expertise in service design & data science, a local community alliance for their local connections, and housing associations for their expertise in helping startups develop business models.

-The key ingredients to developing this programme was
+The key ingredient to developing this programme was

-- Developing an understanding of the different factors, capabilities & partners and how they influence each other and the steps needed to develop change across a whole area
+- Developing an understanding of the different factors, capabilities & partners and how they influence each other and the steps needed to create change across a whole area

-- Identifying who were the partners needed and their motivations & & skills and being able to test their organisation’s commitment to being able to take risks
+- Identifying who the partners needed and their reasons & & skills and being able to test their organisation's commitment to being able to take risks

-- Bringing together partners providing common services that could be better coordinated or brought together across strategic strands
+- Bringing together partners providing standard services that could be better coordinated or brought together across strategic strands

 - Working with different services & partners to develop business models that make the project self-sustaining